-Continuity of service provision in any organisation is crucial to its ability to meet the needs of its customers, no less so within a Pension Scheme being able to meet the needs of its members.
-While the Trustees may delegate the provision of administration services to an administrator, they retain responsibility for the accurate administration of the benefits under the Scheme.
-Hence it is important that the Trustees can demonstrate that a suitable and appropriate disaster recovery plan is in place for the Scheme and all its functional parts, particularly those which are time critical, for example the payment of pensions.
-Trustees should therefore ensure that all suppliers including their administrator has a disaster recovery plan in place to ensure continuity of service in the event of a short or longer-term business interruption event, loss of operational functionality or data.
-The Trustees should receive reports from its administrator on any implementation of disaster recovery plans and regular communication on progress to the reinstatement of service provision.
-The Trustees should also receive regular reports from their administrator on the outcomes from testing and any changes emerging from any corrective action implemented to overcome shortcomings exposed during testing events.
+Continuity of service provision in any organisation is crucial to its ability to meet the needs of its customers, no less so within a scheme being able to meet the needs of its members.
+While the trustees may delegate the provision of administration services to an administrator, they retain responsibility for the accurate administration of the benefits under the scheme.
+Hence it's important the trustees can demonstrate a suitable and appropriate disaster recovery plan is in place for the scheme and all its functional parts, particularly those which are time critical, for example the payment of pensions.
+Trustees should therefore ensure all suppliers including their administrator has a disaster recovery plan in place to ensure continuity of service in the event of a short or longer-term business interruption event, loss of operational functionality or data.
+The trustees should receive reports from its administrator on any implementation of disaster recovery plans and regular communication on progress to the reinstatement of service provision.
+The trustees should also receive regular reports from their administrator on the outcomes from testing and any changes emerging from any corrective action implemented to overcome shortcomings exposed during testing events.
 Failure to do so would be evidence of a weak governance oversight.

-The Trustees should review the administrator's disaster recovery plan on a regular (at least annual) basis as part of its risk review.
-If the administrator has no such documented plan, or it is perceived to be weak, the Trustees should initiate discussions with its administrator to agree the action to be taken to reach an acceptable position.
+The trustees should review the administrator's disaster recovery plan on a regular (at least annual) basis as part of its risk review.
+If the administrator has no such documented plan, or it's perceived to be weak, the trustees should initiate discussions with its administrator to agree the action to be taken to reach an acceptable position.